1927 Chicago mayoral election: Campaign

-Ahead of election day, analysts perceived Dever as gaining new momentum in the closing days of the campaign.
+In the closing days of the campaign, analysts perceived Dever to be gaining new momentum.

 Endorsements

 Thompson was backed by two Hearst-owned newspapers, as well as the African-American Daily Defender and L'Italia, the city's second-best selling Italian newspaper.
 Four of the city's daily newspapers backed Dever, as did the city's largest Polish, Jewish, and Italian newspapers.

 The Chicago Federation of Labor endorsed Thompson.
 Margaret Haley, president of the Chicago Federation of Teachers, personally endorsed him as well.
 The Cook County Wage-Earners' League ran an advertisement for Thompson in the Chicago Tribune, in which it claimed that 95 percent of the trade unions in Chicago endorsed him.
 However, in actuality, labor support was divided between the two major party candidates.
 While the Cook County Wage Earners, headed by Chicago Federation of Labor vice-president Oscar F. Nelson, backed Thompson, a notable group of labor officials also backed Dever.
 Among those backing Dever were Chicago Federation of Labor president John Fitzpatrick and Illinois State Federation of Labor secretary Victory A. Olander.
 Dever also received the endorsement of the union representing the city's transit employees (workers on its streetcar and elevated lines).

 After Thompson beat Deneen's favored candidate in the primary Deneen backed Thompson in the general election.
 Martin Walsh, who had run against Dever in the Democratic primary, served as a stump speaker for Thompson.
 Thompson was also endorsed by Illinois Attorney General Oscar E. Carlstrom, Illinois Secretary of State Louis Lincoln Emmerson, Illinois Lieutenant Governor Fred E. Sterling, Cook County Sheriff Charles E. Graydon, Cook County Coroner Oscar Wolff and Chicago Postmaster (and 1923 Republican mayoral nominee) Arthur C. Lueder.
 Thompson also received a last-minute endorsement from Illinois Governor Len Small.